 We will get a shell to enter related commands.
 Query some domain name.

-We get IP address of the domain in interactive mode.
-To exist interactive mode use
+We get the IP address of the domain in interactive mode.
+To exit interactive mode use

 exit command like below.